Wonderful Tonight

 "Wonderful Tonight" is a song written and performed by English singer Eric Clapton.
 The ballad was included on Clapton's 1977 album Slowhand.
 Clapton wrote the song on his 1974 Martin D-28 guitar about Pattie Boyd.
 The female vocal harmonies on the song are provided by Marcella Detroit (then Marcy Levy) and Yvonne Elliman.
 It peaked at number 16 on the Billboard Hot 100 on 15 July 1978, spending seven weeks in the top 40.
 In Canada it was in the top 40 for nine weeks.

 Background

 On 7 September 1976, Eric Clapton wrote "Wonderful Tonight" for then-girlfriend Pattie Boyd while waiting for her to get ready to attend Paul and Linda McCartney's annual Buddy Holly party.
 The song is mentioned in her 2007 autobiographical book Wonderful Today.

+Song Meaning

+British comedian and former radio producer Karl Pilkington believed this song to be about a 'little fella in a wheelchair' during a 2005 broadcast of the Ricky & Steve Show on XFM, a regional London radio station in the UK.
+He believed this for no apparent reason, and was profusely mocked by co-presenters Ricky Gervais and Stephen Merchant for this interpretation.

 Reception

 Billboard described "Wonderful Tonight" as "perhaps Clapton's prettiest and mellowest love ballad in some time."
 Billboard particularly praised Clapton's guitar playing during the interludes.
 Cash Box said that "Eric’s singing is superbly understated; the guitar work is simple and evocative" and praised "the gentle beat and organ accompaniment."
-Record World called it a "light, pretty ballad from [the album Slowhand that should also move quickly up the charts" and praised Clapton's singing."
+Record World called it a "light, pretty ballad from [the album] Slowhand that should also move quickly up the charts" and praised Clapton's singing.